RHCP VHF Antenna Ship-borne integrated satellite-terrestrial user terminal for VHF data exchange systems

 • Comrod created a prototype of the final antenna candidate in January 2023 and started preliminary testing at Tau.

-• Comrod manufactured and tested five 0-series antennas for a test campaign in August 2023.
+• Comrod Manufactured and tested five 0-series antennas for test campaign in August 2023.

-• The test campaign started August 2023, in three test locations (Tau, Trondheim, Svalbard).
+• Test campaign started August 2023, with multiple test locations.
+Tau, Trondheim, Svalbard.

-• Measurements for over 300 passes were collected at the test locations between August 2023 – May 2024.
+• Measurements for over 300 passes collected at the test locations from August 2023 – May 2024.

-• The final review and presentation was completed in May 2024.
+• Final review and final presentation completed in May 2024.